This section discusses the following issues that occur during authentication:

 Ensure that the user exists in the user store and that the user’s context is defined as a search context.

-Make sure the Liberty protocol is enabled if you have configured Access Manager devices to use the Identity Server for authentication (click> > ).
+Ensure that the Liberty protocol is enabled if you have configured Access Manager devices to use the Identity Server for authentication (click Identity Servers > Edit > General Configuration).

 Check the properties of the class and method.
 For example, the search format on the properties must match what you’ve defined on a custom login page.
 You might be asking for a name/password login, but the method specifies e-mail login criteria.